Power of Prayer, Praise and WorshipReceiving God's Miracles

 We are no different than the jailer or anyone else for that matter, we all have to come the same way, (John 14:6) so ask the question, what must I do to be saved, confess your sins be honest here God will know, then believe in Jesus and you will be saved.

-The Baptism of the Holy SpiritAs we read in Acts 19:1-6 we can be a disciple and not have been baptized in the Holy Spirit.
+The Gift of the Holy SpiritAs we read in Acts 19:1-6 we can be a disciple and not have received the gift of the Holy Spirit.

 Following is a free course offered by: